-HubSpot’s latest content partitioning functionality promotes a structured approach to regional marketing — but that’s only one side of the story.
+HubSpot’s latest content partitioning tool promotes a structured approach to regional marketing — but that’s only one side of the story.
 What do global marketing managers and CMOs need to consider when their teams actually write for different regions?
-And how can they adapt without straying too far from the brand narrative?
+And how can they adapt without straying from the brand narrative?

-With the recent launch of HubSpot Enterprise and content partitioning, it’s never been easier to structure every aspect of your marketing around different regions.
+With the recent launch of HubSpot Enterprise and content partitioning, it’s never been easier to structure every aspect of your content marketing around different regions.
 But managing team permissions and governing the technical side of multi-regional campaigns is far from the full picture.
 As a marketer, you know there’s also brand and creative to consider.

 “If you’re expanding across different global regions, how do you stay true to your brand image/tone of voice/story whilst adapting to be relevant to a new region?”

 It made me think that while we’ve written about content partitioning and the technology in HubSpot Enterprise that allows a structured, regional approach, we haven’t touched on that brand image/story/voice side — the human part that your audience actually connects with.

 Got a question you’d like us to answer?
-Please ask away!.
+Ask away!
 We can’t answer them all, but to submit your question for consideration, just click the link.

 Your brand is your story.
 It may exist in written form as a brand narrative or it may yet to be documented, a collective of experiences and milestones and core values inside the founders’ heads, but between now and the day your organisation opened its doors, it’s there.